The Employment Law Review: Switzerland

 A judge may limit an excessive prohibition of competition.
 If an employer gives consideration in return for a non-compete agreement – although this is not legally required – it is more likely that the covenant will be fully enforceable.
 A prohibition on competition lapses if the employer no longer has a significant interest in upholding the prohibition.
-As a matter of law, any non-compete clause will cease to apply if the employment is terminated by the employer, unless the employee has set a reason, or even provoked the termination.
+As a matter of law, any non-compete clause will cease to apply if the employment is terminated by the employer, unless the employee has set a reason for, or provoked, the termination.

-Two Swiss cantons have implemented a general minimum wage into their cantonal constitutions.
-Neither the other cantons nor federal laws provide for the same.
+Three Swiss cantons have implemented a general minimum wage into their cantonal constitutions.
+In a fourth canton, the population voted in favour of a general minimum wage.
+However, neither the other cantons nor federal laws provide for the same.

-However, many collective employment contracts include a minimum wage.
-In light of the freedom of movement of labour within the European Union, the authorities started to implement a mandatory minimum wage in areas where undercutting of market standard wages by foreign labour has become an issue (e.g., in Geneva, the government implemented a minimum wage for the retail sector).
+Nevertheless, many collective employment contracts include a minimum wage.
+In light of the freedom of movement of labour within the European Union, the authorities started to implement a mandatory minimum wage in areas where undercutting of market standard wages by foreign labour has become an issue (e.g., in Geneva, the government implemented a minimum wage within the retail sector).

 For Swiss stock corporations listed in Switzerland or abroad, the ordinance on compensation provides for a prohibition of certain compensation payments to senior management.
-The prohibited payments are, inter alia, severance payments, sign-on bonuses and bonuses for certain M&A transactions.
+The prohibited payments are, inter alia, severance payments, sign-on bonuses and bonuses for certain merger and acquisition transactions.

 ii Distinction between variable pay and discretionary bonuses

 Swiss law makes an important distinction between variable pay and a gratification (a fully discretionary payment).
 The term 'bonus' is not regulated in employment law.
-Hence, a bonus either qualifies as (variable) salary or as gratification.
+Hence, a bonus is qualified as either (variable) salary or a gratification.

 The Federal Supreme Court has often had to deal with bonus entitlements, in particular with pro rata entitlements in the case of terminated employment agreements.
-While the employee has a statutory right to receive a (variable) salary, the entitlement to a gratification only exists in the case of an agreement.
-Without any agreement it is basically at the discretion of the employer to provide a gratification.
-Whether the bonus is considered (variable) salary or a gratification is crucial as only in the latter case may the employer have a chance to deny a (pro rata) entitlement of an employee leaving the company.
+Although the employee has a statutory right to receive a (variable) salary, the entitlement to a gratification only exists in the case of an agreement.
+Without any agreement, it is at the discretion of the employer to provide a gratification.
+Whether the bonus is considered (variable) salary or a gratification is crucial as only in the latter case is it possible for the employer to deny the (pro rata) entitlement of an employee leaving the company.

 In addition, the Federal Supreme Court has ruled that only payments that are of a secondary nature compared with the salary itself can be considered as a gratification.
 In light of the Federal Supreme Court's most recent case law, this is true for employees with low incomes (i.e., below the simple median wage, which is currently 70,800 Swiss francs).
 For such low incomes, larger bonus payments are categorised as salary.
 For medium to high incomes, which are between the median wage and five times the median wage (between 70,800 Swiss francs and 354,000 Swiss francs), a bonus might only qualify as variable pay if it exceeds the level of the annual income.
 Whenever a very high salary is granted, a bonus will be qualified as a gratification unless the documentation indicates otherwise.